 Purple loosestrife was mapped near the canoe/kayak rental area.
-Purple loosestrife was not managed due to potential presence of biocontrol and time restraints (Figure 29b).
+It was not managed due to presence of biocontrol.
+A total of 75 adult Galerucella beetles were released this year (Figure 25b).

 Reed canary grass is growing sporadically throughout the campground and was not managed.